色花堂

 AMCAS Application Orientation

 This orientation is for students applying this cycle.
-In this in-person orientation, we will go through the AMCAS application and give clarifying instructions on how to properly fill it out.
-We will also discuss the pre-health procedure for submitting your AMCAS application and getting your committee letter.
-This event will be recorded, but in-person attendance is HIGHLY SUGGESTED.
-If you need to attend remotely from off campus, please email camara@yu.edu for a link.
+In this online orientation, we will go through the AMCAS application for allopathic medical programs and give clarifying instructions on how to properly fill it out.
+We will also discuss the 色花堂 pre-health procedure for submitting your AMCAS application and getting your committee letter.
+This event will be recorded, but live attendance is HIGHLY SUGGESTED.

 How To Write Effective Personal Statements For Medical/Dental/Healthcare Graduate Schools